 - Metaphilosophy: exploring the connection between philosophy of biology & theoretical biology.

 - The Ontological Status of Genome Edited Organisms (GEOs): Research carried out in the context of the project Ethical, Legal and Socio-Economic Aspects of Genome Editing in Agriculture (ELSA-GEA), a cooperative research project funded by the German Federal Ministry of Education and Research (BMBF).
-I am one of two PI’s in subproject 4, Legal Issues of Genome Editing in Plants and Animals (2016- present).
+I am one of two PI’s in subproject 4, Legal Issues of Genome Editing in Plants and Animals (2016- 2019).
 As part of this subproject together with a PhD student (Martin Wasmer) I am examining the ontology of Genome Editing (GE) and Genetic Modification (GM) technologies and their product organisms.
 The aim is to apply the various available accounts of what makes things into members of their kinds to the question whether Genome Edited Organisms (GEOs) should be considered (1) a subcategory or subkind of Genetically Modified Organisms (GMOs), such that they would fall under the same legislation, (2) a subcategory or kind of the of conventional organisms, or (3) as constituting a category or kind sui generis that has to be subject to its own specific regulation.
 A project description can be downloaded here.